 Based on card sorting and stakeholder reviews, refining the more promising designs and validating with internal experts…

 Wireframes and Information Architecture

 The next step was to create a prototype that could be rapidly tested and updated in an iterative fashion.
 With the chosen UI framework, I was able to work directly with the front-end code to create and modify the prototype which could then be tested and fed directly into the production pipeline.

 Prototyping interactions and evaluating visuals

 Prototyping responsiveness and resize interactions

-While a company-wide visual design language existed, I was responsible for icons and layout in our product.
+While a company-wide visual design system existed and some pieces could be re-used, I was ultimately responsible for icons and layout in our product.